buepro/typo3-bexio/Documentation/Administration/Index.rst

 #.
 Set the property `bexio.scopes` (see `Bexio API scopes
    <https://docs.bexio.com/#section/Authentication/API-Scopes>`__)

+#.
+Define where frontend users are located by setting the property
+   `bexio.storageUid`.
+It is a coma separated list of uid's where the first uid defines the location where new users are created.

+#.
+Define the user group for new users by setting the property
+   `bexio.userGroupUid`.
+To set more than one group separate the uid's with comas.

+#.
+Define the fields to be used when linking a bexio customer to a frontend user
+   by setting the property `bexio.linkMatchProperties`.
+Separate the fields by coma.
+Use a combination from the following properties: company, firstName, lastName, address, zip, city, country, telephone, email, www.

 .. code-block:: yaml
    :caption: Example bexio properties in site configuration